Madame Maigret's Own Case: Translations

 The first German translation by Hansjürgen Wille and Barbara Klau was published by Kiepenheuer & Witsch in 1954.
-The new translation by Roswitha Plancherel was published by Diogenes Verlag in 1979.
+A new translation by Roswitha Plancherel was published by Diogenes Verlag in 1979.

 Reception

-The New York Times found the novel „more police procedure than usual," inspector Maigret acting "less like a lone wolf and more like a police officer," and a plot that was "intricate" and "hard to follow."
-However, good roles and lots of Parisian locations made the novel one of the better Simenons in tone and color.
+The New York Times found the novel to be "more police procedure than usual" with Inspector Maigret acting "less like a lone wolf and more like a police executive".
+The plot was also said to be "intricate" and "hard to follow; but... one of the better Simenons in tone and color."

 Adaptations

 The novel has been adapted several times: